 A beast of silicon and liquid cooling 🖥️

-The design allows physical access to every component.
+The design allows physical access to each component.
 The motherboard, on a giant scale, houses RAM modules the size of a brick.
 The cooling system, with 12,000 watts of power, uses large-caliber water circuits to dissipate the heat generated by the hardware.
-Maintaining the temperature at 25 degrees Celsius is an engineering achievement, but the energy cost is so high it could rival the consumption of a small home.
+Maintaining the temperature at 25 degrees Celsius is an engineering feat, but the energy cost is so high it could rival the consumption of a small home.

 The wet dream of a tinkerer with hoses 🔧